 If you would like to visit the parks when attendance is low, plan your vacation for mid-week (Tuesday through Thursday) during mid-September through mid-November, mid-January through mid-March or mid-April through mid-May.
 Although lines may be shorter, you will also find reduced operating hours, fewer shows and parades and some attractions may be closed for refurbishment.

-The goal of the Disneyland Resort is to provide a safe, secure environment for Guests to enjoy.
-Clothing, makeup and tattoos that may distract from the Disneyland Resort experience or that may pose a safety or health issue are not permitted:
+The goal of the Disneyland Resort is to provide a safe, secure environment for guests to enjoy.

 -Clothing or tattoos with obscene, lewd or offensive language, graphics or designs